Ishmaeel/YetAnotherCampfireSaving/README.md

 stalker mode to hardcore mommy mode at a moment's notice.
 After five minutes of gameplay, YASC awards a free Mommy Token (or a Daddy Token, configurable) which allows you to save and quit without a nearby campfire and let you attend Real Life™ issues without losing progress.
 Just hit <kbd>Shift</kbd> + <kbd>F5</kbd> and go stop your kid eating from the cat's litterbox.

+Emergency saving feature is also supported in Agony Mode and Timer Mode, even when campfire saving is not active.